Chart Color Schemes

 Employment

-South Morang - South has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 3.5% as of June 2025, with an estimated employment growth of 2.1% over the past year.
+South Morang - South has a skilled workforce with strong representation in essential services sectors.
+Its unemployment rate was 3.5% as of June 2025, with an estimated employment growth of 2.1% over the past year.

-Professional & technical had a limited presence with 6.0% employment compared to the regional average of 10.1%.
-Over the 12 months to June 2025, employment increased by 2.1%, while labour force increased by 1.4%, causing the unemployment rate to fall by 0.7 percentage points.
-In contrast, Greater Melbourne saw employment rise by 3.5%, with the labour force growing by 4.0% and unemployment rising by 0.5 percentage points.
-State-level data from Sep-25 shows Victoria's employment grew by 1.08% year-on-year (adding 39,880 jobs), with a state unemployment rate of 4.7%, compared to the national rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to South Morang - South's employment mix suggests local growth of approximately 6.5% over five years and 13.5% over ten years.
+Professional & technical services have limited presence with 6.0% employment compared to the regional average of 10.1%.
+The area offers limited local employment opportunities, as indicated by Census data on working population vs resident population.
+Between June 2024 and June 2025, employment increased by 2.1%, while labour force grew by 1.4%, leading to a fall in unemployment rate of 0.7 percentage points.
+In contrast, Greater Melbourne saw employment rise by 3.5%, labour force grow by 4.0%, and unemployment increase by 0.5 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% expansion in national employment over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to South Morang - South's employment mix suggests local growth of approximately 6.5% over five years and 13.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment